-We introduced the just harmonic curve and surface for 2 hues, but we show trichromatic examples too.
-Fig 21 shows a simple artistic arrangement, practical colorization of a segmented image, which occurs often in different contexts in imaging.
-The appropriate colors in the Coloroid system are demonstrated in fig 22.
+Figure 17: Mostly dichromatic interior in daylight using the color set of Table 1 Coloroid system are demonstrated in fig 23.
 In this case it is necessary but not sufficient, that the dichromatic rules are fulfilled for all of the 3 possible hue-pairs.
 The exact trichromatic rules are not derived in this paper.
-A further trichromatic example from the Coloroid project at TU Budapest is shown in fig 23.
+A further trichromatic example from the Coloroid project at TU Budapest is shown in fig 24.
 Finally we demonstrate a polychromatic example, which colors are under the Just Harmonic Saturation Curve, and fulfill also other rules, which are not detailed here.
 This picture was painted by Antal Nemcsics in 2003; its title is "Nestor".

-5. Results and further investigations

-We have presented new rules of color harmony, derived from the original data base of Coloroid experiments supplemented with additional new measurements.
+5 Results and further investigations We have presented new rules of color harmony, derived from the original data base of Coloroid experiments and some additional new measurements.
 Firstly, we studied an evergreen problem of color dynamics: which hues can build a harmonic pair.
-We have concluded that any two hues can be harmonic, but only with given appropriate saturations.
-One
+The simple answer is that any two hues can be harmonic, but just on appropriate levels of saturations.
+The border-surface of harmonic and disharmonic hue-dependent saturation fields is given, as an important result, in section 2, accordingly to fig 11.
+Another result is given in fig 13, describing the relative